The Role of Urbanization in Environmental Degradation - TOEFL Writing Integrated Practice Test

 Finally, urban growth can improve water management.
 Advanced urban planning can include efficient water distribution systems and wastewater treatment plants.
 These systems can ensure that water is used more sustainably and that pollutants are effectively removed before they reach natural water bodies.

-Sample Responses for the Integrated Writing Task on ‘The Role of Urbanization in Environmental Degradation’
+Sample Responses for the Integrated Writing Task on ‘The Role of Urbanisation in Environmental Degradation’

 This section provides a thorough evaluation of various responses, including both High-level and Mid-level answers.
 Through a detailed review of these responses, you can identify areas that need improvement to attain your target score in the TOEFL.